 Conclusion:

 Understanding the basics of U.S. politics is crucial to participating in the democratic process actively.
-By familiarizing ourselves with foundational concepts such as the Constitution, three branches of government, elections, parties, and interest groups, we can become informed citizens who contribute to the ongoing development and improvement of the nation.
+By familiarizing ourselves with foundational concepts such as the Constitution, three branches of government, elections, parties, and interest groups.
+We can become informed citizens who contribute to the ongoing development and improvement of the nation.